afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 **Description:** R AL temporal horn <br>
 **Acronym:** RALTH

-* Jump to AC and using sagittal view locate the posterior border of AC.
-* Navigate laterally using sagittal view and locate anterior-most (and lateral) point of temporal horn.
+* Place using coronal view as the anterior-most (and lateral) point of temporal horn
-* Choose a more ventral/inferior point on the coronal view.
+* Choose a more ventral/inferior point on the coronal view where it is inferior and lateral to the amygdala.
-* In the coronal view this fiducial should be inferior lateral of the amygdala, while in the sagittal view it is anterior to hippocampus seperated by lateral ventricle.
+* Navigate laterally using sagittal view and locate anterior-most (and lateral) point of temporal horn where it is anterior to the hippocampus separated by CSF in the lateral ventricle.
-* Place at the boundary of CSF and white matter
+* Place at the boundary of CSF and brain

 <a href="../img/human/21_RALTH.png" target="_blank">![](../img/human/21_RALTH.png)</a>